-Oddly enough, you can win a bet by asking your buddies who the backup to Big Ben in Pittsburgh is: Gradkowski was rewarded for his veteran backup status with a three-year deal from the Steelers last spring.
+Oddly enough, you can win a bet by asking your buddies who the backup to Big Ben in Pittsburgh is: Gradkowski is in year two of a three-year deal to hold the clipboard for the Steelers.

 Gradkowski’s Stats: 0-1, 33%, 26 yards (1.2 YPA), 0 TD, 2 INT, 2.8 rating

 Like Gradkowski, Wynn also started just one game for the Browns, coming in 2000.
 In Week 14 of that season at Jacksonville, Wynn led the Browns offense in a shutout effort in a 48-0 loss.

 Wynn also appeared in seven games that season as the backup, and the results were not much better.
 The rookie had a cannon of a right arm, but no idea of how to control it, leading to a barrage of misguided lasers.

 Unlike some of the other castoffs on this list, Wynn was unable to move on and find success elsewhere.
 In fact, he appeared in three games and made two starts for the Vikings in 2001 – with similarly poor results – and was never heard from again.